parapluu/Concuerror/index.md

 What is Concuerror
 ==================

-Concuerror is a tool for systematic testing of concurrent Erlang programs.
+Concuerror is a tool for systematically testing concurrent Erlang programs.
 You can read more in the [FAQ](/faq/) section.

 Where can I get Concuerror
 ==========================

-Concuerror's source code is available on [Github](https://github.com/mariachris/Concuerror).
+Concuerror's source code is available on [Github](https://github.com/parapluu/Concuerror).
 You can read more on the [Downloads](/download/) page.

 Where to go from here?
 ======================